AnddyAnddy/AuthServer/README.md

 To set up and start the server you must
-- pip install -r requirements.txt
+- pip install -r requirements.txt (or python3 -m pip install -r requirements.txt)
-- uvicorn main:app --reload
+- uvicorn main:app --reload (or python3 main.py)

 You can either import your own "auths.json" with the following format: